Skip to main content

 When the brain dies, the patient can no longer breathe, move, or think.
 Neurological death is permanent and irreversible.

-How is an NDD diagnosis reached?
+How is an DNC diagnosis reached?

 Two physicians perform a series of standard tests designed to assess the function of the brain.